Sandy Denny: Tributes

 A more extensive tribute was given later that year in December at the Southbank in the Queen Elizabeth Hall called The Lady: A Tribute to Sandy Denny with a band composed of members of Bellowhead, the evening featured a mix of young folk acts like Jim Moray and Lisa Knapp alongside those that had known and worked with Denny such as Dave Swarbrick and Jerry Donahue.
 These acts were joined by performers from outside the world of folk like PP Arnold and Marc Almond.
 The concert, which primarily featured songs written by Denny, received a four-star review in The Guardian.
 In May 2012 the Southbank concert was expanded into an eight date UK tour called The Lady: A Homage to Sandy Denny.
 The tour showcased Sandy's entire songbook taking in her work with Fairport Convention, Fotheringay, her solo career and the new songs completed by Thea Gilmore on her album Don't Stop Singing.

 The band was, once again, composed of members of Bellowhead.
 Other acts performing included the aforementioned Thea Gilmore and up-and-coming folk acts Lavinia Blackwall of Trembling Bells, Blair Dunlop and Sam Carter, alongside more established folk stars Maddy Prior, Dave Swarbrick and Jerry Donahue.
 The line-up was completed with performers not normally associated with the folk scene; Green Gartside, Joan Wasser (also known as Joan As Police Woman), and PP Arnold.
 The tour was well received, obtaining a four-star review in The Times.
 The London concert at the Barbican was filmed for BBC4, and broadcast in a 90-minute programme titled The Songs of Sandy Denny in November 2012.

-In the 2012 Irish film Silence (Harvest Films & South Wind Blows), "Who Knows Where the Time Goes" is used during the film and final credits.

 In April 2016 Denny was inducted into the BBC Radio 2 Folk Awards Hall of Fame.

 Alela Diane recorded the tribute "Song for Sandy" on her album Cusp, released in February 2018.
 The song reflects on Denny's final tragic days and her orphaned baby daughter.

 In 2023, Rolling Stone ranked Denny at number 164 on its list of the 200 Greatest Singers of All Time.

+In May 2026 Ade Edmondson, star of The Young Ones, The Comic Strip Presents and Bottom, chose Denny as the subject for the BBC Radio 4 series Great Lives, saying: "I think a large part of my Englishness comes from Sandy Denny."
+The programme included archive of Richard Thompson, Mick Houghton and Denny herself, plus help from author Patrick Humphries, who interviewed her shortly before her death.